angr/patcherex/README.md

 The code has been tested on Ubuntu 16.04 64bit, using PyPy as the Python interpreter.

-# PLAYING AT DEFCON and want to use the IDA plugin?
+# Playing at DEFCON and want to use the IDA plugin?
 Need the quick setup guide?
 Go read DEFCON.md

+---

+---

+# If you AREN'T trying to use the IDA plugin:

 ## Installation